Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/01-create.md

 > > ```
 > > {: .language-bash}
 > > The `-i` option will prompt before (every) removal (use <kbd>Y</kbd> to confirm deletion or <kbd>N</kbd> to keep the file).
-> > The Unix shell doesn't have a trash bin, so all the files removed will disappear forever.
 > > By using the `-i` option, we have the chance to check that we are deleting only the files that we want to remove.
+> > Some organizations' Unix systems have this option set by default - the COLA system does not!
+So be careful with the `rm` command.
 > {: .solution}
 {: .challenge}